jandelee/PCF-Workshop/SETUP.md

 1. Install the PCF CLI

    Navigate to [https://docs.run.pivotal.io/cf-cli/install-go-cli.html](https://docs.run.pivotal.io/cf-cli/install-go-cli.html)
-   Follow the directions appropriate for the operating system you are running on your laptop.
+   Follow the directions appropriate for the operating system of your laptop.

 2. Install git